 Zanarini, Piazza Galvani

 Let’s start with somewhere select or ‘snob’ as they say in Bologna: Zanarini because it’s a lovely place in its own right, with ample space inside, by the bar, upstairs where the buffet is laid out, and outside in the square.
 This is a place where many people go to see and be seen, and to graze on food carefully prepared and presented.
-Zanarini, with its courtly service and splendid displays of canapés, ca*family friends 415kes and chocolates, is less a bar than a grand institution.
+Zanarini, with its courtly service and splendid displays of canapés, cakes and chocolates, is less a bar than a grand institution.

 Michele Doria seems awestruck to find himself the manager of this establishment.
 Ask anybody in Bologna which is the city’s premier meeting place and café and they are most likely to say Zanarini.